damphon/L2Test/README.md

 #####Change what catagorys appear on test (no shuttle questions for non-phoenix sites)
 #Stop techs from being able to refresh for a different test.
 #1 button backups of all important data
+#Get rid or report card database, just read all files in test folder to make a list of links.
+##Make file names human readable and with a leading date for easy sorting.
 #
 #TODO list for Alpha build
+#Change test timer
 #Make install easier and configurabe
 ##Installer chooses admin login + Password
 ##Installer chooses DB password